allegro/allegro.tech/_posts/2019-08-09-team-tourism-at-allegro.md

 ## What is team tourism?

 The idea behind team tourism is simple.
 For a fixed period of time (for example one or two Scrum Sprints), one team member joins another team to work there.
-In most of the cases, we aim to do something different from our daily routine work.
-Naturally, in most of the cases, his or her efficiency is extremely low, but the long term benefits are overwhelming.
+In most cases, we aim to do something different from our daily routine work.
+It may seem that her or his efficiency can be rather low, but the long term benefits are overwhelming.

-Other terms used for what we call “team tourism” are “exchange” or “rotations”.
-Although, they may look similar, in is highly likely that they deliver the same value.
+Other terms used for what we call “team tourism” are “exchange” or “rotations”, because sometimes we swap members between teams at the same time.

 ## The incentive